 Health Psychology and Multiple Sclerosis

 Before you participate in therapy, a psychologist will assess your needs by completing a psychological evaluation.
-The evaluation may take up to 90 minutes to complete and may include:
+The evaluation takes 1 ½ hours to complete and includes:

 - Questionnaires asking about your emotional status and coping skills

 - Brief testing of your cognitive (thought) functioning